pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/webex_team_alert_message.md

 In XDR/SecureX, workflow can handle only data that are passed thru a POST method in the webhook call, and not thru GET.

-A direct consequence of this is that in the Webex Alert Message regarding clickable URL links, we can't build them with a concatenation of webhook_url and data to pass to the workflow.
-Because http calls set from webex messages are URL links are only GET calls and not POST calls.
+A direct consequence of this is that in the Webex Alert Message, regarding clickable URL links, we can't build them with a concatenation of webhook_url and data to pass to the workflow.
+Because http calls sent from webex messages  are only GET calls and not POST calls.

 For this reason we must use a bot logic underneath the Webex Team messages.
 A bot logic to which we can send the GET calls from the the clickable links in the Webex Alert message.
-And then ask to this bot logic to send to XDR/SecureX the required POST call that contains the Webhook + data.
+And then ask to this bot logic to forward the calls to XDR/SecureX, as a POST call.

-This is a perfect job for the lab simulator which is a flask application which exposes APIs endpoint in one hand and send REST calls in the other hand.
-This is exactly what we do in this use case.
+This is a perfect job for the lab simulator which is a flask application.
+It can exposes APIs endpoints for receiving call from the Webex Message in one hand, and send POST calls to XDR/SecureX in the other hand.
+This is exactly what we need in our use case.

 ![](assets/img/12.png)